cjhang/notes/Study/Interferometers/casa.md

 The bandpass calibration is used to correct the amplitude and phase response of different channels.
 Before running the actual `bandpass`, it is suggested to correct the time variation firstly.

-Give an overview about how quickly phase changes with time (To speed up the plot, try to check the baselines related with the reference antenna):
+To give an overview about how quickly phase changes with time (To speed up the plot, try to check the baselines related with the reference antenna):

 ```python
 # phase change with time